mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 A more stock version might omit the "tacc-" part of that name.
 Once your shell knows about singularity you can create an instance of the MsPASS container.
-Unless you have a quota problem we recommend you the container in the directory `~/mspass/containers`.
+Unless you have a quota problem we recommend you put the container file in the directory `~/mspass/containers`.
 Assuming that directory exists the following commands can be used to generate your working copy of the MsPASS container: